Metacor/Minecraft-Speedrun-Guide/readme.md

 	* Stone Pickaxe: Stone takes **0.6 Seconds** | Cobblestone takes **0.75 Seconds**
 * if the Iron Golem is already in a good spot, you can build up next to it before you attack
 * if you need to climb something, but don't have many Blocks, you can use a [Bucket of Water](https://youtu.be/PkrCPuS6IZ8?t=380)
-	* *this is also useful in the End, after you break the final block, when digging out of a buried spawn*
+	* *this is also somewhat useful in the End, after you break the final block when digging out of a buried spawn*
+		* *although, [just building up](https://youtu.be/b96APrsfm6s?t=749) with Blocks is likely faster than using a Bucket of Water*
 	* *doing this wouldn't work in the Nether, as Buckets of Water don't work in the Nether*
 * Lava Lakes tend to spawn underneath Water Lakes
 	* *if you're unable to find a Lava Lake on the surface, try digging near small surface Water Lakes*